Search by Keyword

 "Regardless of what I was supposed to be doing, I did write some of my best songs while I was there."
 This quote from John Lennon in 1971 explains his experience with the other Beatles while in Rishikesh, India with the Maharishi in the spring of 1968, the purpose of this excursion being to study and practice meditation.
 "The experience was worth it if only for the songs that came out."

 It has been speculated that John had been feeling that he was at a crossroads in his life.
 The Beatles had stopped touring, his marriage to Cynthia was in a shambles, and he was currently obsessed with avant-garde artist Yoko Ono at this time.
 Cynthia was present with John in India but was separated from him for a good amount of the time because of their meditation practices.
-Adding to the distraction was John receiving repeated letters from Yoko during their stay.
+Adding to the distraction were the letters from Yoko that John was receiving during their stay.
 These feelings resulted in the composition “Yer Blues,” a title which he described as “just a pun,” undoubtedly inspired by the current popularity of British Blues music and the highly disputed topic, “Can white men sing the blues?”

 “There was a self-consciousness about suddenly singing blues,” John related in 1970, adding, “I was self-conscious about doing it.”
 Nonetheless, he combined his deep emotional turmoil with imagery culled from classic Blues artists such as Robert Johnson (as in his “Hell Hound On My Trail”) as well as the character “Mr. Jones” from Bob Dylan's song “Ballad Of A Thin Man.”
 The “Mr. Jones” reference is quote appropriate given that, in Dylan's song, the more questions he asks the less the world makes sense to him.
 Hence, John sings: “Feel so suicidal, just like Dylan's 'Mr. Jones.'”
 Yoko's influence can also be deciphered in the lyrics “My mother was of the sky, my father was of the earth, but I am of the universe,” which is quite reminiscent of her poetry.